zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 The Socratic approach to knowledge would claim each man is not the measure of all things.
 There is a measure of all things, and it's the task of each man to understand that measure and apply it properly.

+### Plato's Republic

+Late-middle dialogue.

+Russell on the Republic: fascist and imperialistic.

+Foundational work in political science.
+Tied to the considerations of statecraft are observations on moral, justice, weakness of human, hence somewhat foundational in psychology.

+Sepheles, near death and ponders on wealth.
+Polymarchus, what it means to be just is to pay one's debt.

+Can an unjust person be happy and make great progress?

+Thrasymachus: strong should prey on the weak.

+Glaucon: what is goodness?
+Three classes
+* Things that are good in and of themselves.
+Harmless pleasures.
+* Things that are good in themselves but also for the consequences that arise from such good.
+Knowledge, health.
+* Pursued for the same of their results.
+Gymnastics, money making.

+Where is justice placed?
+Socrates: the first, where things are pursued for their intrinsic value, not for consequences.

+Glaucon, Adeimantus: Those seem just may not be just.
+Virtue may arise purely from fear of punishment and desire of reward, not for the sake of being virtuous.

+Example of Ring of Gyges (invisibility, used to commit unjust).

+Being just may be for reputation, not for the sake of justice.

+Socrates suggests to inspect the state instead, so that we can seek justice on an enlarged scale, rather than on each flimsy individuals.

+No claim can be made towards politics, without understanding human nature.

+Guardians.
+Elimination of greed, no payments.
+Shared partners.
+Marriage "lottery" in festivals but actually chosen breeders.
+Breed the guardians.
+Pure eugenics.

+Problem of knowledge.
+Allegory of the cave.
+Being shackled and faced with parapets with projections, shadowy illusions.
+Each man his own measure.
+Imagine one breaks out, discovers the outside and realized what they've perceived as true are merely halluciatory experience.
+This one goes back to share his experience, the others wouldn't be able to comprehend and instead thought him as blinded by the light.

+Being bound by our material selves, resisting transcendance, believing whatever we see and only what we see.
+Ignorance is darkness.
+See the reality behind the appearance of shadowy illusions.
+To appreciate / comprehend Leonidas at Thermopylae, one needs to be preconditioned.

+The eyes and ears never record the truth, and what they do pick up will never be parlayed into the truth.
+Being experientialist, while missing the point of life, not even understanding life has a point.

+There are some things that only be seen under the light of philosophical examination / the wise man's guidance.

+Problem of knowledge then gets us back to the search of truth, of the relationship as the relationships constitute the true form of things.

+What is a good government is then answered in terms of relationship: between the ruled and the rulers, laws, where authority is vested and for what purpose.
+Justice is also perceived as the the harmonious relationship among the rational, the passionate, the emotional dispositions of the soul.

+Also behavioral theory e.g. children has to be protected from vulgar music but exposed to martial music.

+How should we behave?
+How should we live our lives?
+We are corporeal, inclined towards pleasure and avoid pains.
+We are like charioteers standing on two horses, a good horse and a vicious one, a metaphor also found in India.

+A will capable of resolving us to follow the right course.
+The will itself cannot decide what the right course is, desire knows only one course: to fulfill itself.
+How then do we discover the right course: through rational power.
+Supremacy of reason in determining what we ought to do.
+Reason as shown in mathematical proportion, harmony, balance.
+The guide and goal of life.
+Avoid excess.

+The Pythagorean numerological balance is the resemblance of truth.